carpentries/instructor-training/checklist.md

 1. Decide if it will be in person, online for one site, or online for several.
 1. Talk through expectations with the host(s).
     *   If it is in person, make sure the host knows they're covering travel costs.
+    *   Determine who is allowed to attend.
 1. Arrange trainers.
+1. Arrange space.
+    *   Make sure there are breakout rooms for video recording.
 1. Choose dates.
     *   If it is in person, book travel.
 1. Get names and email addresses of attendees from host(s).